Anne makes a mistake.

 "Just climb over, Anne, jump over, it will all be better for you.
 Do it and ease your wretched existence here."

 Even in the drunken state that she was in, her fear was too great as she looked down.
 She put her hands across her ears.
-"Stop it, stop it," She screamed and ran back away from the railing.
+"Stop it, stop it," she yelled and ran back away from the railing.
 She stood looking at the edge for what seemed like ages but was possibly only seconds.
 Tears began running down her cheeks and her trembling reached an almost exaggerated level.
 The whining began again.

 "Do it, Anne, I'll be with you, I'll take you to a better place, trust me.
 Run, Anne, run."